FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/drivers_tutorial.md

 As our Keithley instrument is connected using a GPIB-USB adapter we check the `VISA connection` box.

-The driver builder sohuld now look like this
+The driver builder should now look like this

 ![img_2.png](images/img_2.png)